HIV Mouth Sores: Causes, Symptoms and Treatments

 • Burning sensation near or in the sores

-Out of all the causes, oral herpes is highly contagious and can spread via the saliva of infected person therefore avoid sharing food, kissing, or sharing personal care items.
+Out of all the causes, oral herpes is highly contagious and can spread via the saliva of an infected person; therefore, avoid sharing food, kissing, or sharing personal care items.

 Treatment for HIV Mouth Sores

-HIV related mouth sores can be treated depending upon the cause.
+HIV related mouth sores can be treated depending on the cause.
 If the cause is bacterial, viral or fungal infection, the suitable antibacterial, antiviral, or antifungal prescription medication can heal the sores.
 Some antiviral medications like acyclovir or valacyclovir can help treat the HSV infection faster.
 Talk to your doctor for the prescription of suitable medicine.
-Some mild infections like canker sores can be treated using the prescription mouthwash which contains corticosteroids.
+Some mild infections, like canker sores, can be treated using the prescription mouthwash, which contains corticosteroids.

-However, the long-standing sores like HPV warts may require surgery for complete removal like cryotherapy in which warts are freezed before removing.
+However, the long-standing sores like HPV warts may require surgery for complete removal, such as cryotherapy, in which warts are frozen before removal.
 Other serious conditions like oral cancer require more rigorous treatments like chemotherapy, surgery, or radiation therapy.

 Can Mouth Sores be Prevented?

-You can prevent mouth sores by regular checkups, and managing any existing mouth conditions.
-Moreover, perform following hygiene practices to prevent mouth sores:
+You can prevent mouth sores by regular checkups and managing any existing mouth conditions.
+Moreover, perform the following hygiene practices to prevent mouth sores:

 • Drink plenty of water to fulfil hydration levels